 Close, Careful, Systemic Observation of Nature

-A more ancient methodology still has merit – close, careful, systemic observation of nature.
-The ability of indigenous people to directly sense changes and integrate information is amazing to us more abstract-thinking beings.
-(See the book review of Ilarion Merculieff, Elder at Large of the Tribes of Alaska.)
+Close, careful, systemic observation of nature still has merit.
+The ability of indigenous people to directly sense changes and integrate information about nature is amazing to us more abstract-thinking beings.

 The Need for a Vigorous Learning Organization

-So if you seek an overarching theme of Compression Thinking, it is learning to sense that you are part of Earth, and it part of you.
-In societies using far fewer resources and much less complex technology, indigenous people survived for millennia on that core belief.
+An overarching theme of Compression Thinking is sensing that you are part of Earth, and it part of you.
+Indigenous people survived for millennia on that core belief.
 Surely people with advanced technology can support a much higher population on earth and keep human systems in balance with nature.